-There’s been an ongoing conversation in the nonprofit sector for more than four decades about state unemployment insurance.
-And some are wondering if the subject matter is just a bad version of Groundhog Day.
+There’s been an ongoing conversation in the nonprofit sector for more than four decades about state unemployment insurance (SUI).
+Some are wondering if the subject matter is just a bad version of Groundhog Day.

-In 1972, 501(c)(3) nonprofits were given the option to fund unemployment benefits outside of their state unemployment insurance program.
+In 1972, 501(c)(3) nonprofits were given the option to fund unemployment benefits outside of their SUI program.
 Since then more than 35 percent of eligible nonprofits have begun unemployment reimbursing, but many nonprofits still pay unemployment taxes even though they could save considerable money by choosing not too.

 The relationship between state unemployment benefits and nonprofits is unique.
 That unique relationship makes legitimate unemployment insurance tax alternatives available.